American Express Blue Business Cash™ Card

-Rewards are paid out as a credit on travel services booked through the Brex Travel portal or as a statement credit on a specific transaction.
-There are also entrepreneur-friendly cardholder discounts and credits that have been arranged with popular businesses, such as Amazon web services, Google Ads, WeWork, DocSend, and Hubspot.
+The rewards program also includes entrepreneur-friendly cardholder discounts and credits that have been arranged with popular businesses, such as Amazon web services, Google Ads, WeWork, DocSend, and Hubspot.
 Discounts vary from 15 – 50% off service prices, and they change regularly.

-This card is unique in its reward structure and higher card limits, but it’s not the only business credit card offered to entrepreneurs and startups.
-If you aren’t ready to commit to making it your exclusive corporate card, the rewards will seem less appealing compared to others.
-With a full 60 days to pay and no interest rate or annual fee, it’s an attractive offering that’s geared toward high-earning businesses ready to jump-start their growth.
+This card is unique in its reward structure and higher spending limits, but it’s one of several business credit cards offered to entrepreneurs and startups.
+With a full 30 days to pay and no interest rate or annual fee, it’s an attractive offering that’s geared toward high-earning startups ready to jump-start their growth.

 Frequently Asked Questions